RengifoAndres/ML_projects-/README.md

 # ML_projects-

-In this repository I am going to upload the code of some ML projects  I had worked on.
+In this repository I am going to upload the code of some ML projects  I have worked on.